marianokamp/neartime/Readme.md

 No change to the orphaned events.

-We now have two disconnected sequences as illustrated earlier already:
+We now have two disconnected sequences as illustrated earlier already, and here repeated for convenience:

 ![Broken Sequence](assets/broken_sequence.png)